jakeberv/jakeberv.github.io/_pages/publications.md

       }]
     },
     options: {
-      maintainAspectRatio: false,  // Allows the chart to scale with the container
+      maintainAspectRatio: false,  // Allows the chart to fill the container
       scales: {
         y: {
           beginAtZero: true